matomo-org/developer-documentation/docs/ab-tests/apps.md

 First you need to create an A/B test experiment in Piwik: read the [A/B testing user guide](https://piwik.org/docs/ab-testing/) to learn more.

-When you are asked on which target pages the experiment should be activated, we recommend to select "Visitors enter this experiment on any page".
+When you are asked on which target pages the experiment should be activated, we recommend selecting "Visitors enter this experiment on any page".

 ## Implementing an experiment